Cosmonauts Exit Station and Begin Spacewalk

-Category: Space Hits: 5Cosmonauts (from left) Oleg Novitskiy and Pyotr Dubrov are conducting their first career spacewalks together.
+Category: Space Hits: 9Cosmonauts (from left) Oleg Novitskiy and Pyotr Dubrov are conducting their first career spacewalks together.

 Expedition 65 Flight Engineers Oleg Novitskiy and Pyotr Dubrov of the Russian space agency Roscosmos began a spacewalk when they opened the hatch of the Poisk docking compartment airlock of the International Space Station at 1:53 a.m.
 EDT.